AllLiver/Amnesia/README.md

     * General Spell

 ### Plot
-#### You wake up in a fantasy medieval dungeon with no memories and you muct find your way out
+#### You wake up in a fantasy medieval dungeon with no memories and you must find your way out